pulumi/infrastructure-as-code-workshop/labs/azure/csharp/00-installing-prerequisites.md

 You need an active Azure subscription to deploy the components of the application.
 You may use your developer subscription, or create a free Azure subscription [here](https://azure.microsoft.com/free/).

-Be sure to clean up the resources after you complete the workshop, as described at the last step.
+Be sure to clean up the resources after you complete the workshop, as described at the last step of each lab.

 ## Azure CLI

 You will use the command-line interface (CLI) tool to log in to an Azure subscription.
 You can install the CLI tool, as described [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

-After you complete the installation, open a command prompt and type az.
+After you complete the installation, open a command prompt and type `az`.
 You should see the welcome message:

 ```
 $ az